-Cardiac arrest is when the heart goes into spasms and stops beating.
-This can happen for a number of reasons, for example, during a heart attack a complication called ventricular arrhythmia can cause the heart to go into spasm and then to stop beating.
+Cardiac arrest is when the heart goes into spasm and stops beating.
+This can happen for a number of reasons.
+For example, during a heart attack, a complication called ventricular arrhythmia can cause the heart to go into spasm and then to stop beating.
 It can also be caused by a congenital heart defect or by an external event such as electrocution, choking or trauma.

 Signs and symptoms suggesting a person has gone into cardiac arrest include: